Call for Applications for Special Topic Networks

 - A proposal should be supported by at least three ESEB members (membership in date on the closing date for applications), from at least two and typically three countries and taking gender issues into account, who commit to organising the STN for its duration (or to finding appropriate replacements if forced to step down).
 A member should support no more than one proposal in a given application round and organisers of current STNs should not be proposers of new STNs.

 - STNs should organise at least one meeting in the non-Congress year following its inception and one in its final non-Congress year.
 Complementing these meetings with an innovative range of other activities is strongly encouraged.

 - Each STN will be expected to make at least one contribution to one of the ESEB journals (Journal of Evolutionary Biology or Evolution Letters) during its period of operation.
 This might be a Target Review or Special Issue, for example.

-- STNs should consider offering a contribution to the ESEB Congress in their final year of operation.
+- STNs should consider offering at least one contribution to an ESEB Congress in the period the STN is running or the final year of operation.

 - Each STN should maintain an active presence on the web, with access possible from the ESEB website at least to ´public´ areas.
 We appreciate that STNs may wish to maintain some private working space, for example for the preparation of publications.